-Act 15/2003, of 18 December, about personal data protection (Llei 15/2003, del 18 de desembre, qualificada de protecció de dades personales - Data Protection Act) is applicable to the creation of files and the treatment of personal data by those responsible for the processing who are domiciled in Andorra, or incorporated in accordance with Andorran laws.
+Act 29/2021 of 28 October, about personal data protection - the "Data Protection Act" (Llei 29/2021, del 28 d'octubre, qualificada de protecció de dades personales) is applicable to the treatment of personal data by those responsible for the processing who are domiciled in Andorra, or incorporated in accordance with

+Andorran laws.
 Likewise, it is applicable to the data treatment carried out by those responsible for processing, but not domiciled in Andorra or not incorporated in accordance with Andorran laws, when they use means of treatment located within Andorra.
 With regard to the exercise of data protection rights stipulated in the Data Protection Act, there is a particular interpretation in relation to blockchain services specifying that: